Rain

 “Some worlds confuse the Balancer with the creator, or imagine it to be an enemy of the creator.”

-“We believe that the Balancer is just a messenger for the creator, despite its incredible power.”
+“We believe the Balancer is only a messenger of the creator, despite its incredible power, but the Balancer is alien, and beyond understanding.”

 “Not evil, but it must do its work in silence, far apart from all of life.”